 Discover local heritage at Dartmouth Museum

 There are just a few small rooms in this museum but they are lined with curiosities and history.
 The Tudor merchants house that holds Dartmouth Museum was used as a refuge by King Charles II when his fleet came into Dartmouth during a storm.
 The walls of what’s now known as the King’s Room are adorned with cabinets containing model ships commemorating various points in Dartmouth’s maritime history such as the Pilgrim Fathers’ Mayflower which called in the town on the way to America.
 There’s also a room dedicated to curiosities collated by Victorian collector William Cumming Henley.
 Kids can look at smaller items under microscopes and investigate artefacts in draws.

 Chill out at Sugary Cove

-This hidden shingle and sand beach just a short walk from Dartmouth Castle has plenty of rock pools to explore.
+This hidden shingle and sand beach on the South Devon coast is just a short walk from Dartmouth Castle has plenty of rock pools to explore.
 Small children will need help down the steps into the cove.
 Dogs are also welcome on this beach all year round.

 View this post on Instagram

 On or around the August Bank Holiday weekend Dartmouth is a hive of activity on land and water.
 The Regatta is more than 170-years-old and attracts tens of thousands of people to watch gig racing, rowing competitions and live music.
 There’s always a programme of activities for families with entertainment, children’s competitions and an area where they can take part in crafts.
 Don’t miss the firework displays and aircraft fly pasts.